cea-hpc/clustershell/doc/sphinx/config.rst

     password_prompt: yes
     command_prefix: /usr/bin/sudo -S -p "''"

-System administrators or users can easly create additional run modes by adding configuration files to :ref:`clush-config`'s ``confdir``.
+System administrators or users can easily create additional run modes by adding configuration files to :ref:`clush-config`'s ``confdir``.

 More details about using run modes can be found :ref:`here <clush-modes>`.